 Social anxiety is effectively an extreme type of shyness that can result in people feeling very self-conscious, inferior, and subject to judgement from others in social situations.
-It’s the third most common form of psychological disorder, after depression and alcoholism, and doesn’t always occur in isolation.
+It’s the third most common form of psychological disorder and doesn’t always occur in isolation.

 There are two types of social anxiety:

 Specific social phobia: This is when someone may feel able to mix with people socially in most situations but may struggle in particular circumstances, such as when they need to speak publicly, eat in front of others, etc. In these instances they may feel they are being scrutinised and judged and may worry about what could go wrong.